Top 2 Ways to Sync QNAP NAS to OneDrive in Windows 11/10/8/7

 Two-Way Sync: Any changes in the source or destination directory will be synced to the other side.

 What’s more, AOMEI Backupper supports all kinds of NAS devices (WD, Seagate, Synology, and QNAP, etc.) and various cloud drives (Google Drive, Dropbox, OneDrive, Box, SugarSync, hubiC and Cloudme).
-Learn how to sync QNAP to OneDrive via AOMEI Backupper’s Two-Way Sync below.
+Learn how to do QNAP sync with OneDrive via AOMEI Backupper’s Two-Way Sync below.

 ✍ Note: To sync files to OneDrive using AOMEI Backupper, you should install the OneDrive desktop app and sign in with your account beforehand.